Lectures on AKSZ Sigma Models for Physicists: Quantization

 \subsubsection{BV Quantization}

-Generally, the gauge symmetry algebra of an AKSZ theory is an open algebra.
-Therefore we need the BV quantization procedure \cite{Henneaux:1989jq}.
-In order to compute the partition function, the gauge fixing of the action $S$ is needed.
+In general, the gauge symmetry algebra of an AKSZ sigma model is an open algebra.
+Thus, we apply the BV quantization procedure \cite{Henneaux:1989jq, Gomis:1994he}.
+We consider the gauge fixing of the action $S$.